 The good news is you can learn to spot three signs and counteract them with choices that move you toward—not away from—what you really want long-term.
 Do any of these sound familiar?

 “I’m ready for that audition.
 I don’t need to rehearse anymore.
-Sure, I’ll go out for drinks with you.”
+Sure, I’ll hang out with you.”

 “I want to go to class/work on my lines/workout, but I’m just so tired.”